russloewe/GnomeSlayer/README.md

        struct door * lastroom;
        s truct door * nextroom;
      }

+   This struct contains info about the room.
+The monsters and items and walls are contained in arrays.

      struct door{
        int x;
        int y;
        struct room * room1;
        struct room * room2;
      }

+  This struct shows the position of the door and points to the two rooms that it connects.

      generate_room();
   Generates the room.
 Calls create_maps() or will deal with creating maps directly.

 ##### Items
-     enum ItemType{sword, potion, shield, treasure};
+     enum ItemType{sword, potion, shield, treasure, wall};

+Enum to specify the item type

      struct item{
        char name[50];